History Files Nav bar

 1991 - 1788 BC

 The reign of the last king of the Eleventh Dynasty is something of a mystery.
-Contemporary records refer to "seven empty years" following the death of Mentuhotep III, which correspond to the reign of Nebtawyra Mentuhotep IV.
-Modern scholars identify his vizier, Amenemhat, with Amenemhat I as part of a theory that Amenemhat became king as part of a palace coup.
+Contemporary records refer to 'seven empty years' following the death of Mentuhotep III, which correspond to the reign of Nebtawyra Mentuhotep IV.
+Modern scholars identify his vizier, Amenemhat, with Amenemhat I as part of a theory that Amenemhat became king during a palace coup.

 The dynasty founded a new capital at El-Lisht.
 Middle Kingdom rulers were buried in desert-edged pyramids nearby.